 Passwords were once the sole barrier between your information and the people that would like to get their hands on it – but not anymore.
 Now you can add additional layers of account protection with highly useful tools like two-factor authentication or a password manager.

-A lot of us reuse passwords out of convenience, not out of a lack of understanding of the risks.
+A lot of us are reusing passwords out of convenience, not out of a lack of understanding of the risks.
 With these additional security measures in place, there is no need to forgo safety in favor of simplicity.

 Break the habit of using the same password across multiple accounts, and better protect yourself against the considerable risk and potentially devastating consequences of account compromise.